t-abbott/lin-kernighan/doc/notes.md

 since we compare each edge in the tour with all other edges in the graph (of which there are $\frac{n(n-1)}{n} = O(n^2)$).
-Reversing the subtour will probably take $O(n)$ time too\footnotemark, and every edge we remove may introduce more places to swap such that we need to loop over the tour many times until the solution converges to a local optimum.
+Reversing the subtour will probably take $O(n)$ time too\footnotemark, and every edge we remove may introduce more potential edge swaps such that we need to loop over the tour many times until the solution converges to a local optimum.